- Adoption Guide

 Yes!
 We provide training in various settings.
-Initially you will be asked to read through the Volunteer Manual, watch an Orientation video and take an online Orientation Exam to get started.
+Initially you will be asked to read through the Volunteer Manual, then take Volunteer Orientation and Canine 101/Feline 101 to get started.
 Depending on which volunteer assignment you choose, training may consist of classroom presentations, one-on-one mentorship, online videos and presentations, or small-group trainings at the shelter.
 We want all volunteers to feel comfortable, confident and prepared.
 As a volunteer it is your responsibility to seek additional help if you do not feel prepared and we will assist you, gladly.
 We are always open to feedback as well.

 8. I have court-ordered community service to complete - can I do it at KHS?

 Yes, you may complete your community service hours at the shelter.
 You must be at least 16 years old and must not be charged with a felony, theft, drug, or assault charge.
 To fulfill community service hours, see our Community Service information page and contact the Animal Care Coordinator to get started.
 360-692-6977, ext.
 1129.